lazy-ocean/js-interview-cheatsheet/functions.md

 ## Closure

-All JS functions use closure: it is the opportunity to get to the outer and global lexical environment variables that are referenced in the function, this way function can not only use but modificate outer environment variables.
+All JS functions use closure: it is the opportunity to get to the outer and global lexical environment (scope) variables that are referenced in the function, this way function can not only use but modificate outer environment variables.

 **Example 1:**